garagehive/garagehive.github.io/docs/garagehive-easy-clocking.md

 {% include youtube.html id="FKGxkYSX8bs" %}

 Easy Clocking is where the Technician will work from the majority of the time.
-He will use Easy Clocking for most of his daily tasks such as:-
+He will use Easy Clocking for most of his daily tasks such as: -

 *   Clocking in/out of work.
 *   Viewing their tasks for the day.